 - We can decrease your pain with medication.

 That was in 2003.
-Nothing was shared either in the form of a conversation with my doctor or pamphlets available his lobby that could or would have prepared me for what would later follow.
+Not one conversation with my doctor could have prepared me for what lied ahead.
 Sadly, I don’t see much difference today.

 #Fibromyalgia and #psoriaticarthritis are more than physically painful.
 Without proper support and education these #chronicillnesses destroy lives!Tweet